Oceania

 However, although small or not populated, Oceania is one of the most popular destinations among surfers, divers, and all water-activities enthusiasts and lovers, all thanks to its gorgeous islands, pristine beaches, and incredibly unique marine life.

-Among the 14 countries of which Oceania consists, the most popular and well-known are Australia, New Zealand, Fiji, and the French Polynesia region.
 If you are looking to be humbled by incredible natural beauty and some worldly famous natural attractions, Australia will not disappoint.
 However, if you are looking to challenge your inner adrenaline junkie and get closer to nature than you ever have, then New Zealand will be the place for you.
-Whatever it is that you look for in your getaway destinations, you can find it in this ultimate heaven of all heavens; Oceania.

-Best time to visit
+When Is The best time to visit Oceania?

 Oceania is in the Southern Hemisphere, therefore, winters and summers are the opposite of North America and Europe.
 Therefore, the ideal time to visit would be in spring or autumn weather, so from September to November, or from March to May.
-However, seeing how these months witness the best weather, they also witness the region’s peak tourist season.
-Therefore, you will probably face quite a few crowds trying to enjoy all that the area has to offer.

 If you would like to avoid said crowds, you can visit Oceania from April to August when the temperatures start to drop, especially in Micronesia and Polynesia.
 Therefore, there are fewer crowds.

-The Four Main Regions:
+The Four Main Regions Of Oceania

 As previously mentioned, Oceania consists of 14 independent countries which we will go over in detail in just a bit.
-However, before we do, to better understand it, we have to go over the four main regions which comprise the continental landmass of Oceania.
+However, before we do, to better understand it, we have to go over the four main regions that comprise the continental landmass of Oceania.

 Australasia: As you can probably tell from the name, Australasia, the continent’s biggest and most visited region, consists of Australia, New Zealand, and the neighboring Pacific Ocean islands.
 This region is both fun and easy to explore, especially for English speakers since English is widely spoken all over the region.